-Many members of the university community are involved in the work of SAS - if you're interested in joining our team, please consider one of the following opportunities.
+Many members of the university community are involved in the work of University of Guelph Student Accessibility Services - if you're interested in joining our team, please consider one of the following opportunities:

 Each semester we hire part-time casual staff members to help monitor exam rooms while students are writing their exams.
 These staff members are are not current undergraduate students.
 More information will be posted here during our next hiring cycle.

 Student Accessibility Services has a team of 10 Peer Helpers who assist students with disabilities with academic and practical needs in the following roles and beyond:

 - Meal guides: support students who require help in obtaining their meals and join them for their meals.